Overview

 Just a little higher, at around 11,200 feet, the ridge steepens dramatically and you will be forced east off the crest again.
 Angle up and right across three chutes to the headwall above the Success Glacier.
 These chutes and the headwall are pounded by falling stones and ice, so stay on your toes.
 The chutes are also prone to avalanches in certain conditions.
 In a whiteout, route finding would be very difficult here.

 Continue upwards until it is possible to ascend right up steep chutes onto the Kautz Cleaver at about 12,600 feet.
 Once on the Kautz Cleaver, continue up to Point Success.
 There are several short but steep class 3 or class 4 rock bands that you will need to climb.
-The final rock band below Point Success is rather difficult.
+As you climb the steep slopes to the final rock band below Point Success, you will start to appreciate the great height and exposure.
+It's really wonderful.

-This photo by BSPclimber is particularly useful for scouting the upper headwall of Success Cleaver:
+This photo by BSPclimber is particularly useful for scouting the upper headwall of Success Cleaver.
+Note the final rockband below Point Success: